chippyash/Strong-Type/README.md

     TypeFactory::setNumberType(TypeFactory::TYPE_NATIVE);
 </pre>

 at the start of you code.
+This will in turn call the setNumberType methods on the other factories, so you don't need to do that

 If you want to get the gmp typed value of a number you can call its gmp() method.